iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.0/report.md

 > Location diary inaccuracy.
 There are days missing in history when i know i was out in area.<br> :date: __2020-07-11 20:19:44__

-> Not accurate.
-Needs a feature for correcting addresses.
-Not compatible with the covid tracker that was placed on cell phones.<br> :date: __2020-07-10 08:36:38__

-> I've had this app on my phone for about a month now and I assumed it was keeping track of where I go, apparently that isn't the case because it's only showing two places in a month which is wrong.
-I also stopped keeping a contact diary after downloading the app and now I will have a hard time remembering everywhere I've been the past month.
-Luckily I stay home a lot more than I used to but it's not showing any markets or stores I've been to.
-I think I'm just going to delete the app.<br> :date: __2020-06-29 20:04:33__

 #### 1-star reviews